Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

-i just discovered the treasure map for a real magic book!!! :D yijing /puzzle|riddle|../ first though education of disease increases healing
+i just discovered the treasure map for a real magic book!!! :D yijing /puzzle|riddle|../ first though education of disease increases healing; including healthy state(s), and how unhealthy state(s) cure; especially how the body self heals; sostudying immune system is healthy for it